physics-faas/physics-devconf/README.md

 It also provides a couple of sample scripts to deploy a Knative service and a function.

-## Goals

- - Get familiar on how to create/test Knative functions
- - Get familiar with the operator SDK

 ## Index
 - [physics-devconf](#physics-devconf)
   - [Goals](#goals)